GCuser99/tbProjPacker/README.md

 # tbProjPacker — twinBASIC package

-A twinBASIC package for packing and unpacking twinproj/twinpack files, with no command-line dependency.
-Reference the package and call `ProjPacker.Pack`, `ProjPacker.Unpack`, and `ProjPacker.Test` directly from twinBASIC code.
+A twinBASIC package for packing and unpacking twinproj/twinpack files.
+Reference `tbProjPacker` from the twinBASIC Package Server and call `ProjPacker.Pack`, `ProjPacker.Unpack`, and `ProjPacker.Test` directly from twinBASIC code.

-This is the package counterpart to the [ImpExp console app](https://github.com/GCuser99/tbImportExport).
+This is the package counterpart to the [ImpExp console app](https://github.com/GCuser99/tbImportExport), which itself was ported from the Python version of [Import-Export-Tool](https://docs.twinbasic.com/Features/Packages/Import-Export-Tool).
 Same core logic; a different, in-code surface.
-The two are maintained independently — this package is a clean build, not a wrapper around the CLI.

 ## Public surface